mattermost/mattermost-mobile/README.md

 # Mattermost Mobile

 - **Minimum Server versions:** Current ESR version (5.19)
-- **Supported iOS versions:** 11+
+- **Supported iOS versions:** iOS 11+
-- **Supported Android versions:** 7.0+
+- **Supported Android versions:** Android 7.0+

-Mattermost is an open source Slack-alternative used by thousands of companies around the world in 14 languages.
+Mattermost is an open source Slack-alternative used by thousands of companies around the world in around 14 languages.
 Learn more at [https://about.mattermost.com](https://about.mattermost.com).

-You can download our apps from the [App Store](https://about.mattermost.com/mattermost-ios-app/) or [Google Play Store](https://about.mattermost.com/mattermost-android-app/), or [build them yourself](https://developers.mattermost.com/contribute/mobile/build-your-own/).
+You can also download our apps from the [App Store](https://about.mattermost.com/mattermost-ios-app/) or [Google Play Store](https://about.mattermost.com/mattermost-android-app/), or [build them yourself](https://developers.mattermost.com/contribute/mobile/build-your-own/).

 We plan on releasing monthly updates with new features - check the [changelog](https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md) for what features are currently supported!